 The most important rule of the competition is to have fun and enjoy the experience of this great event.
 To that end, the following guidelines are to be followed to ensure fairness.
-Ethics and integrity are highly regarded in the construction industry so all participants are on the honor system during the competition.
+Ethics and integrity are highly regarded in the construction industry, so all participants are on the honor system during the competition.

-1. Team: Maximum of 6 students that are currently enrolled on a full time basis in a construction curriculum at an ASC member school.
-Each competing student must have been registered previous to the event, substituting student members on the day of the event is strictly prohibited.
+1. Team: 4-6 students that are currently enrolled on a full time basis in an ASC member school.
+Each competing student must have been registered previous to the event.
+Substituting student members on the day of the event is strictly prohibited.